kmusayeva/GlobalAMFPred/README.md

 ## AMF Prediction

-This project is dedicated to the analysis and prediction of arbuscular mycorrhizal fungi (AMF) data obtained from [Global AM Fungi](https://globalamfungi.com/) website.
+This project (still ongoing) is dedicated to the analysis and prediction of arbuscular mycorrhizal fungi (AMF) data obtained from [Global AM Fungi](https://globalamfungi.com/) website.

-See the GlobalAMF.ipynb for detailed analysis (still ongoing).
+See the GlobalAMF.ipynb for detailed analysis (still ongoing). **Important: the dataset is build based on various studies and is very much susceptible to batch effects.
+This work is done without taken into account these batch effects and gives exagerrated predictive performance.
+Ongoing work is based on controlling these effects by blocking at the study level.**

 Given a location with its pedo-climatic conditions, the goal is to predict the corresponding AMF community composition as accurately as possible.
 These problem is handled in the multi-label classification setting.

 Predictive models used are: